cecilia-lin/RecipeProject/README.md

 ### Interesting Aggregates

 For this section, we investigated the relationship between the cooking time in minutes and proportion of sugar of the recipes.
 First, we created a small dataframe, `'filter_df'` to store the cooking time in minutes without outliers.
 We identified the outliers using the IQR method.
 After grouping the cooking time and proportion of sugar in a pivot table shown below, we created a data visualization to understand it better.
-Interestingly, the graph shows that as the cooking time increases the proportion of sugar in a recipe fluctuates more and more.
-Also, the shapes of the line for mean and median looks very similar, especially for the recipes with shorter cooking time.

 |   minutes |   ('mean', 'prop_sugar') |   ('median', 'prop_sugar') |   ('min', 'prop_sugar') |   ('max', 'prop_sugar') |
 |----------:|-------------------------:|---------------------------:|------------------------:|------------------------:|